-Proposed condition C defines a number of abbreviations used in the proposed permanent variance.
-OSHA believes that defining these abbreviations serves to clarify and standardize their usage, thereby enhancing the applicant's and its employees' understanding of the
+This proposed condition defines a number of abbreviations used in the proposed permanent variance.
+OSHA believes that defining these abbreviations serves to clarify and standardize their usage, thereby enhancing the applicant's and its employees' understanding of the conditions specified by the proposed permanent variance.